 The school has a leadership initiative running in Year 7 and 8 and all students in these year groups are asked to rise to the challenges of leadership and win gold, silver and bronze awards.
 Throughout the year students work within our school and wider community to demonstrate leadership qualities.

 At Holy Family Catholic School we encourage children to look after their minds and bodies and be healthy.
 Children are not allowed sweets, fizzy or energy drinks.
 Water needs to be brought to school daily in a named drink bottle.
 The children’s lunchboxes will be checked by the duty teacher at lunchtime to ensure sufficient food has been eaten before they play.

 At 10am we have ‘brain break’.
 Please supply a fruit or vegetable snack for your child.
-We do not have a school canteen, however Subway orders can be placed through the school office on Wednesdays.
-Orders must be placed in the school office with monies by 9am on those days. http://www.nzs.com/new-zealand-articles/family/lunch-ideas-for-kids.html
+We do not have a school canteen, however, on Wednesdays Subway orders can be ordered (online only).

-If your child develops a medical condition please let us know immediately to update our files.
+If your child develops a medical condition please let us know immediately so that we can update our records.

 Nut Free Policy

-We now have students at Holy Family with life threatening allergies (Anaphylaxis) to nuts.
-Taking this and other factors into consideration such as the distance from school to Dunstan Hospital and the age of the children, we have introduced a Nut-free procedure to the school.
+We have students with life threatening allergies (Anaphylaxis) to nuts.
+Taking this and other factors into consideration such as the distance from school to Dunstan Hospital and the age of the children, we have introduced a Nut-free policy to the school.

-Please do not send foods in your child's lunchbox which contain whole or crushed peanuts or tree nuts, including:
+Please do not send foods in your child's lunchbox that contain whole or crushed peanuts or tree nuts, including:

 - Peanuts, hazelnuts, almonds, walnuts, brazil nuts, macadamia nuts, cashews, pecans, pistachio nuts, and pine nuts